leo-editor/leo-editor/leo/doc/demo.md

 ```

 # Example scripts
-Demo scripts may freely use all of Leo's scripting API.
-The demo plugin does not interfere in any way.
+The demo plugin does not change focus in any way, nor does it interfere with Leo's key handling.
+As a results, *demo scripts work just like normal Leo scripts*.

+## Simulate typing
-## Show typing in the minibuffer
+Simulate typing in the minibuffer:

 ```python
 demo.key('Alt+x')
 demo.keys('insert-node')